-He says the "endless possibilities" for Sozo have been both a blessing and a curse, given that the multiple development programs have detracted from the company's focus.
+He says the "endless possibilities" for Sozo have been both a blessing and a curse for the company, given that the multiple development programs have detracted from the company's focus.

 While newbie 'coaches' usually enjoy a honeymoon period, Mr Valencia acknowledges he has no excuses, given the company's commercial tailwinds in the US.